1. I wanted to hang out with my cool Quebec friend

 Out with a Bang

 We ended our trip on a Monday night at the Arc d' Triumph.
 I did feel a little teary-eyed leaving it, and Paris, forever.
 It was more than the end of an amazing time.
 This being my last major trip for the semester (until mom comes, of course), I knew it signified the end of the Indiana Jones era, and the beginning of the goodbye-transition era, which is never easy.
 It was, however, fitting that our last site was the Arc.
 We went out with triumph...with victory...and I feel the same way about Spain.
-However sad, I am triumphant!
-What a great word.
+However sad, I am triumphant

 the pang of sadness at the arc: leaving spain, but victorious!